The Class of 2020 is recognized and celebrated as school leaders.

 Gilmore concluded, "To my surfin' seniors, I can't wait to see what you have up your sleeve to make this school year the best one yet."

-The senior class signature "hats" are cool, white sunglasses to complement their "Go with the Flow" theme.
+The senior class signature accessories are cool, white sunglasses to complement their "Go with the Flow in 2-0-2-0" theme.
 The assembly closed with the singing of the Alma Mater.

 View the video from this event.
 Additional photographs will be available soon.